BrainStormYourWayIn/sierra/README.md

 Sierra is a Python3 templating library for web frameworks

-### Sierra makes skeletal integration with Flask easier and faster!
-See the examples below
+**Sierra makes skeletal integration with Flask easier and faster!
+See the examples below.**

 [![Downloads](https://pepy.tech/badge/sierra)](https://pepy.tech/project/sierra)
 [![Downloads](https://pepy.tech/badge/sierra/month)](https://pepy.tech/project/sierra)

-## The next release coming very soon will have major changes in the working mechanism and syntax revamps.
-See 'Upcoming'
+**The next release coming very soon will have major changes in the working mechanism and syntax revamps.
+See 'Upcoming'**

 ________________________________